 As businesses are gradually coming to the realisation that Snapchat offers a wealth of opportunity in terms of marketing and advertising, there have been a selection of brilliantly creative strategies.
 One of the earliest and most successful Snapchat campaigns was from Audi, who teamed up with The Onion to create ‘all the news that isn’t football’ during Super Bowl Sunday.
 The comic snaps generated an unprecedented amount of engagement, with over 100,000 snap views, 37 million impressions on Twitter and a combined total of 17,000 new followers across their social media channels:A mind-bogglingly simple and cost effective way of sparking conversations around the brand and therefore obtaining invaluable exposure.
 In addition, by using Snapchat, Audi were able to slice through all the advertising noise that accompanies the Super Bowl and engage with their audience on a unique level that proved highly advantageous.

 Should your business be using it?

-However, if your target audience are young and engaged with technology then you should definitely be considering Snapchat as a means of communicating with them.
+Due to the combination of media forms that Snapchat offers, there are a myriad of opportunities and ideas just waiting to be executed.
+From using celebrity influencers and hosting competitions to comic pranks and more quirky concepts, the possibilities are endless.
+That’s a really exciting prospect for marketers and businesses alike.Every business should be using social media as part of their overall marketing strategy and there is no reason why Snapchat should not be integrated into your social output if it is where your audience are.
+Nevertheless, it is worth bearing in mind that the user base of Snapchat is young, even more so than other social platforms, with nearly 85% of users in the 16-34 age category.However, if your target audience are young and engaged with technology then you should definitely be considering Snapchat as a means of communicating with them.
 Ideal for real-time social media marketing, Snapchat combines the live, conversational feel of Twitter with the strong visuals of Instagram, delivering an overall more personal experience to the user.
 The consumer will feel more connected to the personality of the business, more involved in its outputs and will therefore be more emotionally invested in the brand as a whole.

 How to use it